-Malaika was in a day hab program at Mount Sinai West, but when the pandemic hit, her program was shut down, and her family was at a loss in how to support her.
+Malaika was in a day hab program at Mount Sinai West, but when the pandemic hit, her program was shut down, and her family was at a loss on how to get her back into the program.

 On her own

-Then Jessica was assigned to Malaika’s case through ACA/NY.
+Then Jessica was assigned to Malaika’s case.
 According to the family, Jessica was like a detective.
 She combed through every detail while doing the research necessary to solve the problem of why Malaika seemed to be falling through the cracks.

 “That’s why we love Jess so much,” commented Raymond.
-“She held our hand through the whole process and got us to the right information.”
+“She held our hand through the process and got us the right information.”

 Finding the solution

-Jessica looked into Malaika’s records and noticed that her Medicaid wasn’t processed for services like the day hab.
+Jessica looked into Malaika’s records and noticed that her Medicaid wasn’t processed for services such as day hab.
 She was able to help Malaika’s parents submit the correct information to Medicaid, which led to Malaika being approved again for her day hab.

 Now that Malaika is back in her program, she smiles and lights up when she sees Jessica.
-Jessica communicates with Malaika through sign language, overcoming another barrier Malaika has had in her life.
+Jessica communicates with Malaika through sign language, allowing Malaika the freedom to communicate her needs directly.